litentry/heima/tee-worker/omni-executor/contracts/aa/README.md

 The included bytecode can be used to verify deployed contracts on block explorers or to ensure the deployed code matches the source.

 Also see [DEPLOYMENT.md](./DEPLOYMENT.md) for more information.

+### Versioning

+All changes resulting in bytecode change should be properly versioned using new files suffixed with V{N} where N is a version number.
+Work on new version begins when first change is introduced after previous version deployment and continues until deployment.